Tryops/Explainit/README.md

 <img src="res/word.png" width="600px"/>

 ## Inspiration
-Even though this tool might not be very practical, it might help to grasp the underlying concept of the power of abstraction, so, have fun!
+Even though this tool might not be very practical, it might help to grasp the underlying concept of the power of abstraction, so, [give it a try](https://tryops.github.io/explainit/) and have fun!

 This tool was inspired by the online list-outlining tools [Workflowy](https://workflowy.com) & [Dynalist](https://dynalist.io) and the book "[Thing Explainer](https://xkcd.com/thing-explainer/)" by Randall Munroe.
 Also, of course, by the concept of abstraction.

-Created by Yannik Wailzer (2019)
+_Created by Yannik Wailzer (2019)_

-Written in plain HTML, CSS & JavaScript (no libraries used *)
+_Written in plain HTML, CSS & JavaScript (no libraries used *)_

 <sub>* now I know why people use JavaScript frameworks (doing animations the vanilla-way is hard!)...</sub>